-Best Nathan Water Bottles
+Top 10 Nathan Water Bottles

-1. Nathan Big Shot Narrow Mouth
+1. Big Shot Narrow Mouth

 A very small amount of people have found that the cap breaks easily, though this seems to be very uncommon.
 It’s otherwise of very good quality and does everything it promises.
 It comes in nine different colors, so you have plenty to choose from.

 The flow is fantastic, it’s good for big drinkers and it’s easy to clean and use.
-It’s worth noting that this is too big to fit into a typical sized cup holder, which may be of importance to some.
+It’s worth noting that this is too big to fit into a typically sized cup holder, which may be of importance to some.
 The spout is tethered to the bottle which is always good.

 For a Nathan bottle with good capacity, it has a decent price point.
 There are cheaper options on the market, but not with this much quality.

-2. Nathan Little Shot
+2. Little Shot

-- Good amount of colors to choose from
+Good amount of colors to choose from

-- Large size for plenty of hydration
+Large size for plenty of hydration

-- Easy to clean, use and drink from
+Easy to clean, use and drink from

-- A small amount of users have reported leakages.
+A small amount of users have reported leakages.

-- Doesn’t fit into typical cup holders
+Doesn’t fit into typical cup holders

-- Some don’t like the size of the drinking hole
+Some don’t like the size of the drinking hole

-3. Nathan Super Shot
+3. Super Shot